-I wonder if operating systems will be relevant a few years from now.
-Change is hardly new to the technology.
-Change drives the industry.
+Change is hardly new to the world of computers and technology.
+Change is what drives the industry.
 Change is how come you need to buy new software, new hardware, new operating systems.
 Change can make things work better, but it’s not unusual to discover that your “upgrade” is a downgrade because what used to work no longer does.
 You pays your money, you takes your chances.

 I grew to adulthood in a pre-computer society.
 I started working before cable TV, when encyclopedias were huge heavy sets of books and a computer was gigantic and needed a whole building for itself.
 It ran on punch cards and used weird languages like COBOL and FORTRAN.
 Even decades later, personal computers were just one step removed from a doorstop, floppy disks were 5-1/2 inches across and really flopped.